 - Preheat the oven to 400 degrees.

-- Cook the bacon strips until half-cooked.
+- Parook the bacon strips in a skillet until half-done (not crispy).

 - Wrap the medallions with a piece of bacon and secure it with a toothpick.

 - Add to a hot cast iron skillet (heated on the stovetop on high heat).
+Sear on each side for about 4 minutes.

 - Bake in the oven for 15-20 minutes.